casthub/docs/en/cli.md

 category: CLI
 ---

-To use the various ecosystems CastHub provides to Developers, we offer an official CLI tool that can use [used in a CI/CD environment](/cli/ci), or locally for ease-of-use.
+To use the various ecosystems CastHub provides to Developers, we offer an official CLI tool that can use <docs-link path="/cli/ci">used in a CI/CD environment</docs-link>, or locally for ease-of-use.

 ## Installation